Gaussian boson sampling at finite temperature: Introduction

 As near term quantum devices do not benefit from error correction, it is well known that sufficient noise can prevent GBS experiments from entering the regime where quantum advantage is, in principle, attainable.
 Extensive research has been conducted to investigate the impact of various sources of noise and imperfections on the classical simulability of the sampling task.
 These include losses \cite{liu2023complexity}, partial distinguishability \cite{shi2022effect,partial_dist}, and detectors' inefficiencies and random counts \cite{RahimiKeshari,classical_simulation_noisy_GBS}.
 In particular, Ref.~\cite{RahimiKeshari} provides sufficient conditions for efficient classical simulability of generic quantum optical experiments $-$ GBS being a specific instance $-$ expressed in the form of inequalities that involve the noise parameters.
 The method is based on expressing the output probability distribution in terms of phase-space quasi-probability distributions (PQDs) of the input state, the measurement operators and the transition function associated with the specific quantum process, and further identifies their negativity as a necessary condition to achieve quantum advantage \cite{eisert_negativity,veitch2012negative}.

 It is well known that a sampling task with thermal state inputs can be efficiently simulated (i.e., in polynomial time) on a classical computer \cite{thermal_easy}.
 This fact suggests that there should exist a transition in the computational complexity of GBS as temperature grows.
 Nevertheless, finite-temperature effects have received limited attention in this setting thus far.
 This paper investigates in this direction by assessing how the addition of thermal noise affects the classical intractability of simulating quantum optical sampling experiments.
+We model thermal noise by introducing additional environmental modes initialized in thermal states that interact with the system's modes via a (passive) linear bosonic channel \cite{markovian_noise}.
 Significant attention is then dedicated to predicting how much thermal noise can a GBS experiment tolerate before it becomes classically efficiently simulable.